• Facebook

 Instructions

-5. Add the noodles and baby spinach.
-Turn off the heat and put the lid back on the pot.
+- Add the noodles and baby spinach.
+Simmer for just a minute to soften the spinach, then turn off the heat and put the lid back on the pot.
 Stir occasionally, until the noodles are clear.

 Notes